Italy says air traffic from and to China remains closed

 Rome suspended direct air traffic last week over worries about the virus outbreak.

-On Thursday, Italy confirmed its third case of coronavirus, saying an Italian national had tested positive after returning from the Chinese city of Wuhan in Hubei province, the epicenter of the virus that has killed hundreds of people.
+On Thursday, Italy confirmed its third case of coronavirus, saying an Italian national had tested positive after returning from the Chinese city of Wuhan in Hubei province, the epicentre of the virus that has killed hundreds of people.
+(Reporting by Angelo Amante, editing by Giselda Vagnoni and Catherine Evans)